Matir/wrongbaud.github.io/_posts/2020-01-30-stm-xbox-jtag.md

 So at this point, we have the flash dumped, we can debug and single step through the firmware, but ...  can we reflash the MCU?

 If we can locate the USB descriptor strings in the firmware image and patch them, we can use that as a visible method to determine if we can patch the firmware.
-Let's load up the firmware in GHIDRA and see if we can find them, the firmware image can be loaded at address 0x8000000.
+Let's load up the firmware in GHIDRA and see if we can find them, the firmware image can be loaded at address ```0x8000000```.
+We know that the firmware is loaded at ```0x8000000``` based on the datasheet, however if we did not have the datasheet this could be determined from OpenOCD by issuing the ```reset halt``` command and single stepping through the first instruction.
 Luckily, this firmware image is rather small and Ghidra makes quick work of it.
 The strings that were seen in the ```dmesg``` output can be seen in the screenshot below:

 ![xrefs](https://wrongbaud.github.io/assets/img/xbox-controller/xrefs.png)